-- Semi-submersible heavy transport vessels– ships that submerge its deck using special ballasting system so its cargo can be loaded using float on/ float off method.
+- Semi-submersible heavy transport vessels– ships that submerge their deck using a special ballasting system so their cargo can be loaded using the float on/ float off method.
 Once the cargo is positioned, it discharges its ballast making the deck and its cargo float above the waterline.

-- Project Ships– these are non-submersible heavy lift ships designed to transport extremely large and heavy objects like windmills, bridge parts, ship parts, container cranes, yacht, etc.
+- Project Ships– these are non-submersible heavy lift ships designed to transport extremely large and heavy objects like windmills, bridge parts, ship parts, container cranes, yachts, etc.

-- Dock ships– are ships that can load its cargo using three different methods.
-They have stern ramps where cargoes can roll on/ roll off.
-Loading or unloading can also be done using cranes or the lift on/ lift off method.
-Lastly, their decks can be submerge under water through float in/ float out technique.
+- Dock ships– are ships that can load their cargo using three different methods.
+They have stern ramps where cargoes can roll-on/ roll-off.
+Loading or unloading can also be done using cranes or the lift-on/lift-off method.
+Lastly, their decks can be submerged underwater through the float-in/float-out technique.

-These are types of HLVs carry massive cargoes such as complete parts of factories, drilling rigs, heavy or bulky objects and other similar products.
+These types of HLVs carry massive cargo such as complete parts of factories, drilling rigs, heavy or bulky objects, and other similar structures.

 Old Reefers have refrigeration systems installed on board equipped with insulated holds.
-Stevedores load the freight inside and cooled down to its desired temperature.
+Stevedores load the freight inside and cool it down to its desired temperature.

 Today is different.
 These vessels carry refrigerated containers.
 The ship supplies them with electricity using the ship’s power.